hakko/subsonic/README.md

 Pre-requisites
 --------------

+You need a previous, plain installation of Subsonic.
-To use this, you need a PostgreSQL database running on the same host as your Subsonic server.
+To use this add-on, you need a PostgreSQL database running on the same host as your Subsonic server.
 There are pre-built binary packages available for most platforms at http://www.postgresql.org/download/.
 During install:
 * you'll be asked to create a database user.
 Stick to the default name, "postgres".